LukasWoodtli/WebPage/pelican/content/files_linux.md

 The number can differ but the given ones are common.

 Functions that return a file descriptor (e.g. `open(...)`or `creat(...)`) return `-1` if en error occurred.

+# File Types

+There are 6 different file types in Linux:

+- Regular files
+- Directories
+- Device files
+- Sockets
+- Pipes (named Pipes and FIFOs)
+- Links (Soft- and Hardlinks)